Hear from our lecturers

 This MSc considers what motivates people in online settings including online shopping, dating and gaming.
 It examines why some people become ‘addicted’ to the Internet, what motivates cybercriminals, how students can learn effectively online and how organisations can best utilise the Internet.
 This course is suitable for anyone who wonders what the psychological basis is for cyberbullying or why social networking sites and online media are so popular.
 The course aims to provide graduates with an in-depth understanding of how humans interact with technology and in online environments.

 Classes are held over two academic years and involve learning and classes which can be a mix of lectures, videos, practical work and informal discussions around important topics in cyberpsychology.
 Students complete a research project during the second year, and are encouraged to present their work through conference papers and journal articles.
 There is also a series of study skills seminars including essay writing, referencing and researching.
-Students are required to complete assignments during the year, but there are no end-of-year examinations.
+Students are required to complete assignments individually and in groups during the year, but there are no end-of-year examinations.

 Graduates have found employment with social networking websites or as usability experts and online investigation specialists.
 Others have improved their performance in their current employment as journalists, marketing specialists, educators or IT professionals.